Hedge Plant Lists

 Some hedge plants are much happier, and grow into better hedging in strong winds and salt airs than others.This may be because they naturally occur by the sea or on hilltops, perhaps preferring poorer, sandy or chalky soils or because seaside microclimates tend to be warmer than inland ones or even because fierce winds restrict competition.
 So this hedge plant list is dedicated to lovers of salt, sun sand and wind.

 With silver leaves the deciduous Elaeagnus angustifolia does well in poor coastal soils.
-Evergreen Elaegnus ebbingei is a bit more formal but is unmoved by salt or wind.
+Evergreen Elaeagnus ebbingei is a bit more formal but is unmoved by salt or wind.

 Probably needs no introduction.
 Escallonia is an ideal seaside hedging plant and we grow Escallonia Apple Blossom (pink and white), Escallonia iveyii (white) and Escallonia rubra macrantha (red).

-Also know as New Zealand Privet.
+Also known as New Zealand Privet.
 We also grow Griselinia in a variegated form.

-A naturally occuring cross between a holly and an oak with the best characteristics of both.
+A naturally occurring cross between a holly and an oak with the best characteristics of both.
 Not prickly, evergreen and great for windy spots and by the sea.

-One of the plants that likes the seaside for its salt and poor soil.
+One of the plants that like the seaside for its salt and poor soil.
 Lovely silvery foliage, but serious thorns make it an excellent deterrent